b1nzeex/b1nzeex/README.md

 ### Hi there! 👋

-- 🔭 I am currently working on multiple projects to make open source to further develop my skills in various different languages and frameworks!
+- 🔭 I am currently working on multiple projects to make open source to further develop my skills in various different languages and frameworks, this includes a portfolio website for myself where I will showcase my CSS snippets!

 - 🌱 I am currently studying a HNC in Computing at Heart of Worcestershire College where I am learning theory and practical in programming!